storesafe/cordova-sqlite-storage/README.md

 - `src`: platform-specific source code
 - `spec`: test suite using Jasmine (2.2.0)
 - `tests`: very simple Jasmine test suite that is run on Circle CI (Android version) and Travis CI (iOS version) (used as a placeholder)
-- `Lawnchair-adapter`: Lawnchair adaptor, based on the version from the Lawnchair repository, with the basic Lawnchair test suite in `test-www` subdirectory

 ## Installation test